-- Moderate exercise - the exerciser feels slightly out of breath during the session.
-Examples could be walking briskly, cycling moderately, or walking up a hill.
+- Moderate exercise - makes the individual slightly out of breath.
+Examples include walking briskly, cycling moderately, or walking up a hill.

-- Vigorous exercise - the exerciser is panting during the activity.
-The exerciser feels his/her body is being pushed much nearer its limit, compared to the other two intensities.
+- Vigorous exercise - pushes the body much nearer to its limit.
 This could include running, cycling fast, and heavy weight training.

-Scientists from Lawrence Berkeley National Laboratory, Life Science Division in Berkeley, California reported in the journal Arteriosclerosis, Thrombosis and Vascular Biology that brisk walking is as effective as running in reducing a person's risk of hypertension (high blood pressure), high cholesterol and diabetes.
+Scientists from Lawrence Berkeley National Laboratory, Life Science Division in Berkeley, CA reported in the journal Arteriosclerosis, Thrombosis and Vascular Biology that brisk walking is as effective as running in reducing a person's risk of hypertension (high blood pressure), high cholesterol, and diabetes.

 Exercise can also be divided into three broad categories: aerobic, anaerobic, and agility training.

-Aerobic exercise has the aim of improving the body's consumption of oxygen.
-The word aerobic means "with oxygen."
-Aerobic refers to our body's use of oxygen in its metabolic process (energy-generating process).
-Most aerobic exercises are done at moderate levels of intensity for longer periods, compared to other categories of exercise.
+Aerobic exercise aims to improve the body's consumption of oxygen.
+The word aerobic means "with oxygen," it refers to the fact that our bodies use oxygen in metabolism.
+Most aerobic exercise is done at average levels of intensity for longer periods.

 Jogging for 20 minutes is a form of aerobic exercise that can improve the body's consumption of oxygen.

 An aerobic exercise session involves warming up, exercising for at least 20 minutes, and then cooling down.
-Aerobic exercise involves mainly the large muscle groups.
+Aerobic exercise mostly uses the large muscle groups.

 In 1968, Dr. Cooper published his book Aerobics.
-The book included scientific programs using aerobic exercises, such as swimming, running, cycling and walking.
+The book included scientific programs using aerobic exercises, such as swimming, running, cycling, and walking.
 The book became a bestseller.
-All present aerobic programs use Cooper's data as a baseline.
+All current aerobic programs use Cooper's data as a baseline.

 Aerobic exercise is considered to have the following benefits:

-- Strengthens the muscles that are involved in respiration - exercises facilitate the flow of air in and out of the lungs
+- Strengthens the muscles that are involved in respiration (breathing).

-- Raises the number of red blood cells, in turn facilitating transportation of oxygen
+- Raises the number of red blood cells, which improves oxygen transportation.

-- The sleep quality of insomnia patients can improve with moderate exercise, a study found
+- The sleep quality of insomnia patients can improve with moderate exercise.

-- A study found that exercise reduces migraine suffering
+- A study found that exercise may reduce migraine symptoms.

-- Helps improve survival rates of patients with cardiovascular diseases significantly, as researchers found
+- Helps improve survival rates of patients with cardiovascular diseases significantly.

-People who exercise regularly also tend to live longer than those who do not, even if their exercise includes simply brisk walks and they are overweight, researchers from the National Cancer Institute in Bethesda, MD, reported in PLoS Medicine.
-They added: "This finding may help convince currently inactive persons that a modest physical activity program is ''worth it'' for health benefits, even if it may not result in weight control."
+People who exercise regularly tend to live longer than those who do not, even if they are overweight and their exercise only includes brisk walks, according to researchers from the National Cancer Institute in Bethesda, MD.
+They wrote: "This finding may help convince currently inactive persons that a modest physical activity program is 'worth it' for health benefits, even if it may not result in weight control."

 Anaerobic exercise such as weight lifting can improve strength and muscle.

 Oxygen is not used for energy during anaerobic exercise.
-During this type of exercise a byproduct - lactic acid - is produced.
-Lactic acid contributes to muscle fatigue and must be used up during recovery before that muscle can be subjected to another anaerobic session.
+During this type of exercise, a byproduct - lactic acid - is produced.
+Lactic acid is why muscles ache when they have been used intensively; it must be used up during recovery before that muscle can be used again in another anaerobic session.

 Overall, anaerobic exercise uses up fewer calories than aerobic exercise.
 The cardiovascular benefits of aerobic exercises are greater than the cardiovascular benefits of anaerobic exercises.
 However, anaerobic exercise is better at building strength and muscle mass, while still benefitting the heart and lungs.

-As you build more muscle you will burn more fat, even at rest.
+As more muscle is built, more fat is burned, even at rest.
 Muscles burn more calories per unit volume than any other tissue in the body.
-A muscly person burns more calories than a non-muscly person, even if while he/she is resting.
-One study found that resistance training may aid in weight loss.
+A muscular person burns more calories than a non-muscular person, even if while they are resting.

 How does anaerobic exercise work?

-When a short, intensive burst of activity occurs, there is a temporary shortage of oxygen being delivered to the working muscles at first.
+After a short, intensive burst of activity, there is a temporary shortage of oxygen being delivered to the working muscles at first.
 The production of anaerobic energy creates a byproduct - lactic acid.
 As mentioned above, lactic acid causes muscle fatigue, which is the reason the session cannot last long.
-However, after regular training the person's body becomes better equipped to handle lactic acid.
+However, after regular training, the body becomes better equipped to handle lactic acid.

 After several practice sessions, the body becomes better at getting rid of lactic acid - it also learns how to produce less of it.
-The body also produces buffers that postpone the onset of fatigue during an anaerobic session.
+At the same time, the body produces buffers that postpone fatigue during an anaerobic session.